 Wet season continues during July, so bring your best Disney World gear to deal with afternoon storms.
 You can ride these out and use them to your advantage.
 Parks tend to be less crowded and cooler immediately after the rain.

-July is our least favorite month for Disney World because of the combination of high crowds and high temperatures.
-However, July crowds are not as high as they have traditionally been, possibly due to peak season pricing.
+July is our least favorite month for Disney World because of the combination of high to extreme crowds and high temperatures.
+However, July crowds are not as as consistently extreme as they have traditionally been, possibly due to peak season pricing.

-Crowd levels throughout July are mostly in the high range, with occasional moderate days/parks, as almost all school systems are out for summer break.
+Crowd levels throughout July are mostly in the high and extreme range as almost all school systems are out for summer break.

-The week of July 4th is the busiest week of the summer at Disney World.
+The week of July 4th is the one of the busiest weeks of the summer at Disney World.